Unit 4 - Practice Quiz

 C. The input field is not empty

-D. The input matches a regex
+D. The input is a number

 46 Can a div element typically fire an onChange event?